Skip to the content.

 About Me

-I am an incoming assistant professor at UNC-Chapel Hill, jointly appointed in Sociology and the School of Data Science and Society.
-I am completing a PhD at UC Irvine’s Criminology, Law & Society program with an emphasis in Race and Justice.
+In 2024 I received a PhD from UC Irvine in Criminology, Law & Society with an emphasis in Race and Justice.
 I have been recognized with the 2023-24 Haynes Fellowship, the 2022-23 National Collaborative on Gun Violence Research Award, the 2022-23 UC Irvine Public Impact Fellowship, and the 2018-23 Social Ecology Arnie Binder Fellowship.
 I do fieldwork and manage data for the Shadow Costs project, which tests the impact of rehabilitation classes and monetary sanctions (funded by NSF, NIJ, RSF, and Haynes grants).
 I am also a member of the Irvine Laboratory for the Study of Space and Crime.
 My papers have won awards from the American Society of Criminology, the Society for the Study of Social Problems, and the Western Society of Criminology.

 Service